ElijahKotyluk/commercejs-nuxt-checkout/README.md

 ![](https://imgur.com/a/o0Q6e0S)

 ## Overview
-If you followed the previous guides you first created a simple Nuxt application with `create-nuxt-app` that listed the products from your [Chec dashboard](https://authorize.chec.io/login), and then followed up with creating a cart, as well as adding, removing, and clearing a cart.
+If you followed the previous guides you first created a simple Nuxt application with `create-nuxt-app`, Vuex, and Vuetify that listed the products from your [Chec dashboard](https://authorize.chec.io/login), and then followed up with creating a cart, as well as adding, removing, and clearing a cart.
 This guide will walk you through creating a page dedicated to submitting an order, generating a checkout token([generateTokenFrom()](https://commercejs.com/docs/api/#generate-token)), and using that token to capture the order([capture()](https://commercejs.com/docs/api/#capture-order)).

 ## This guide will cover